Begitdj/Alpine-Linux-Termux/README.md

 #### Graphic bug in terminal
 I dont know how to fix that maybe this is qemu or termux issues you can use ssh and try again
+#### Internet not working?
+You can try edit /etc/resolv.conf replace all to nameserver 8.8.8.8
 ### Maybe questions
 #### Graphic interface working?
 I dont tested but most likely yes use vnc and install graphical interface